 Borrower Financial Reserves

-Depending on your credit score, loan-to-value ratio (LTV) and other factors the Fannie Mae 97% LTV / 3% Down Payment Program may require that borrowers keep a certain level of savings in reserve at the time the mortgage closes.
+Depending on your credit score, loan-to-value ratio (LTV) and other factors the 97% LTV Program may require that borrowers keep a certain level of savings in reserve at the time the mortgage closes.
 Be sure to check with your lender to understand how the borrower reserve requirements apply to you as you may need additional funds to qualify for your loan.
 FREEandCLEAR recommends that you hold enough savings in reserve to cover three-to-six months of total monthly housing expense.
 For example, if your total monthly housing expense is $2,000, you would keep at least $6,000 in reserves at the time your mortgage closes.

-The interest rate you pay on a Fannie Mae 97% LTV / 3% Down Payment mortgage depends on several factors including your credit score and loan-to-value (LTV) ratio.
+The interest rate you pay on a conventional 3% down mortgage depends on several factors including your credit score and loan-to-value (LTV) ratio.
 Borrowers with higher credit scores and lower LTV ratios receive the program‚Äôs best interest rate while borrowers with lower credit scores and higher LTV ratios pay higher interest rates.
-The interest rate for a Fannie Mae 97% LTV / 3% Down Payment mortgage is usually higher than similar conventional and government-backed no and low down payment programs including the FHA, VA and USDA mortgage programs.
+The mortgage rate for a 97% LTV mortgage is usually higher than similar conventional and government-backed no and low down payment programs including the FHA, VA and USDA mortgage programs.
 Borrowers should shop multiple lenders to find the low down payment mortgage mortgage with the lowest interest rate and fees.

 Private Mortgage Insurance (PMI)